s-peiran/tp/docs/UserGuide.md

 ### Create a New Meeting

-- **What it does**: Organizes a new meeting with optional notes and contacts when in the "meetings" mode.
+- **What it does**: Creates a new meeting when in the `meetings` mode.

-- **Command Format**: `add title/MEETING_NAME time/DD/MM/YYYY HH:MM place/OCATION [desc/DESCRIPTION]`
+- **Command Format**: `add m/MEETING_NAME time/TIME place/LOCATION [desc/DESCRIPTION]`

-- **Example**: `add title/Project Discussion time/03/10/2023 15:00 place/Terrace desc/Discussing milestones`
+- **Example**: `add m/ Project Discussion t/ 03/10/2023 15:00 p/ Terrace d/ Discussing mileston`

 - **Acceptable Values**:
-    - MEETING_NAME: String, at least 2 characters long.
+    - MEETING_NAME: String, alphanumeric values and at least 1 character long.
+    - TIME: Follow the `DD/MM/YYYY HH:MM` format
-    - NOTES: String, at least 1 character long.
+    - LOCATION: String, alphanumeric values and at least 1 character long.
-    - CONTACT_IDS: Non-negative integers delimited by commas.
+    - DESCRIPTION: String, any value.

 - **Expected Outputs**:
-    - Success: "[MEETING_NAME] successfully added."
+    - Success: "New meeting added: [MEETING_NAME];Time:[TIME];Place:[LOCATION];Description:[DESCRIPTION]"
     - Failure:
         - If the MEETING_NAME already exists: `Meeting already exists.`
-        - If invalid command format: `Invalid command format`
+        - If invalid command format: `Invalid command format!
+          add: Adds a meeting to the address book.
+Parameters: m/ TITLE t/ TIME p/ PLACE d/ DESCRIPTION
+          Example: add m/ Project Discussion t/ 03/10/2023 15:00 p/ Terrace d/ Discussing milestones`
+        - If multiple values specified for a parameter: `Multiple values specified for the following single-valued field(s): [Parameters]`
+        - If unacceptable parameter values: Appropriate error message returned.

 ---

 ### View a Meeting

-- **What it does**: Displays details of a specific meeting when in the "meetings" mode.
+- **What it does**: Displays details of a specific meeting when in the `meetings` mode.

-- **Command Format**: `view id/[MEETING_ID]`
+- **Command Format**: `view id/MEETING_ID`

-- **Example**: `view Project Discussion`
+- **Example**: `view id/1`

 - **Acceptable Values**:
-    - MEETING_ID: Non-negative integer.
+    - MEETING_ID: Positive integer.
+Must be a value that exists in the meeting list.
-    - MEETING_NAME: String, at least 2 characters long.
-Not case sensitive.

 - **Expected Outputs**:
-    - Success: "Displaying details for [MEETING_NAME]."
+    - Success: "Showing Meeting: [MEETING_NAME];Time:[TIME];Place:[LOCATION];Description:[DESCRIPTION]"
     - Failure:
-        - If the MEETING_ID or MEETING_NAME does not exist: `Meeting not found`
+        - If the MEETING_ID does not exist: `The meeting index provided is invalid`
+        - If the command is invalid: `Invalid command format!
+          view: Shows the details of the meeting identified by its id in the displayed meeting list.
+          Parameters: id/ INDEX (must be a positive integer)
+          Example: view id/ 1`

 ---

 ### List All Meetings

-- **What it does**: Shows a list of all meetings when in the "meetings" mode.
+- **What it does**: Shows a list of all meetings when in the `meetings` mode.
 All arguments after `list` are optional arguments.

 - **Command Format**: `list title/[TITLE] time/[TIME] place/[PLACE] desc/[DESCRIPTION] m/[NOTE]`

 - **Expected Outputs**:
-    - Success: `%d Meetings Listed!`
+    - Success: `%d meetings Listed!`
-    - Failure:
-        - If no meetings are found: `No meetings found`
+    - Failure: If no valid parameter provided, list all meetings.
-        - If invalid command format: `Invalid command format`

----

 ### Delete a Meeting